Lamden/docs/docs/wallet/restore_recovery_phrase.md

----
-id: restore_recovery_phrase
-title: Restore Accounts from Recovery Phrase
+# Restore Accounts from Recovery Phrase
-sidebar_label: From Recovery Phrase
----

 1. Unlock Lamden Vault
 2. From the left-hand menu, click `Settings`